Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 Files and folders in tests

-• If you need a temporary file in tests, then add the following Annotation before the class:
+If you need a temporary file in tests, use the @TempDir annotation:

 class TestClass{